GPUOpen-Tools/radeon_memory_visualizer/documentation/source/timeline.rst

 of the timeline.
 Note that with previous releases of RMV, the default Timeline view was "Resource usage size."
 The default mode is now "Virtual memory heap."

+A memory heap is the type of memory where a resource resides.
+The **Host** heap (or system memory) is host memory.
+The **Invisible** heap is local memory that is not mappable on the CPU.
+The **Local** heap is local memory that is mappable on the CPU; as such, it may be slower than using the **Invisible** heap.
+The **Unspecified** heap is for resources that are created with no backing physical memory.

 A color legend below the timeline will indicate what resources are represented by the colors in the timeline.